oliora/ppconsul/README.md

 * Get C++11 compatible compiler.
 See above for the list of supported compilers.
 * Install [Git](http://git-scm.com/) client.
 * Install [CMake](http://www.cmake.org/) 2.8.12 or above (earlier version may also be OK on Linux/OSX but not on Windows).
 Note that CMake 3 not guaranteed to work.
-* Download [Boost](http://www.boost.org/) library.
-You have to build it only if you going to use cpp-netlib or libCURL with GCC 4.8.
+* Install [Boost](http://www.boost.org/) library.
+You need compiled libraries if you going to use either cpp-netlib or GCC 4.8.
-* If you prefer to use libCURL then install libCURL (any version should be OK).
-Note that on Windows it is included in [CURL installer](http://curl.haxx.se/download.html).
+* Install either [libCURL](http://curl.haxx.se/libcurl/) (any version is OK) or [cpp-netlib](http://cpp-netlib.org/) 0.11 or above.
+Note that on Windows libCURL is included in [CURL installer](http://curl.haxx.se/download.html).
-Otherwise download and build [cpp-netlib](http://cpp-netlib.org/) 0.11 or above.
-Note that the latter depends on compiled Boost libraries.
 * Install [Consul](http://consul.io) 0.4.0 or above.
 It's only needed to run tests.

 ### Build